 Moving over to the east wing of the building, you’ll see more traditional education space.
 With about 10,000 square feet of workshops and classrooms, the east wing provides a space for students to participate in hands-on learning activities.
 Of course, these are not conventional “classrooms” with chalkboards and desks; these rooms are more reminiscent of science labs with tables on wheels and slop sinks.
 The workshops will be stocked with science and mechanical equipment.
 These spaces will also be outfitted with distance learning capabilities and a flight simulator lab.

 The goal of the CAF National Airbase campus is to provide not only a place to operate our CAF aircraft locally, but also a space for the organization to gather, and a flagship space that will showcase who we are as an organization and what all we are able to offer through first-class experiences and events.
 The CAF National Aviation Education Center will be able to provide practical educational programming and resources for the entire organization.
 In the coming year, Vice President of Education Bill Shepard, will provide more details about how the CAF unit locations will benefit from the education programs developed and tested at our education center.

 Science, technology, engineering, and math (STEM) and vocational training have been gaining a lot of attention within educational circles, and we have a unique opportunity to highlight World War II history through these subjects.
 By teaching World War II history through our collection of artifacts, showing students how aircraft fly, and creating STEM guided experiences, we will create an education center that provides a one-of-a-kind experience for all who walk through its doors.

 We need your help to meet this challenge.
-Each dollar you give between now and September 15th is worth twice as much.
-We hope you will be able to join in our enthusiasm and show your support and contribute too.
+Each dollar you give between now and December 31st is worth twice as much.
+We hope you will be able to join in our enthusiasm, show your support, and contribute too.